Atlas of plant and animal histology

 GLANDULAR

-There are many secretory cells on the surface of plants, either as unicellular or multicellular glandular trichomes in the epidermis or as part of the epidermal layer.
-These secretory cells originate by division and differentiation of epidermal cells.
-Some of them release mainly hydrophilic (water-loving) or lipophilic (water-hating) substances, and others release both hydrophilic and lipophilic substances.
-There are superficial secretory cells in stems, leaves, fruits and flowers.
+There are many secretory cells in the peripheral tissues of plants, either as unicellular and multicellular glandular trichomes in the epidermis or as part of the epidermal layer.
+These secretory cells arise by the division and differentiation of epidermal cells.
+Some of them release mainly hydrophilic or lipophilic substances, while others release both hydrophilic and lipophilic compounds.
+Superficial secretory cells are found in stems, leaves, fruits, and flowers.
 For example, there is abundant secretion in petals, where the released molecules cause the fragrance of flowers.
-Although these cells are highly specialized in secretion, all epidermal cells are actually secretory since all of them release substances that are deposited on their walls or released to the environment.
+Although these cells are highly specialized in secretion, all epidermal cells are actually secretory, since all of them release substances that are deposited on their walls or released to the environment.

 Hydathodes are structures that release water with some substances from the interior of the leaf to its surface.
 This process is called guttation and occurs by water pressure coming from the root.

-Hydathodes are modifications of some parts of the leaves and are located along the margins or at the tip of the leaf.
-Structurally, hydathodes consist of a) terminal tracheids of leaf nerves, b) the epithem, which consists of thin-walled and few chloroplasts parenchyma cells located at the leaf nerve endings, c) a sheath or envelope that is continuous with the epidermis (the sheath cells may be suberized and may even have Caspary bands), d) an watery opening or pore (watery pores are small nonfunctional stomata who have lost the ability to regulate opening and closing).
-Although this is the general organization, there may be variations, such as lack the sheath, or the epithem, or may even have an opening which is not a stoma.
+Hydathodes are modifications of some parts of the leaves and are located along the margins or at the tip of the leaf (Figures 1 and 2).
+Structurally, hydathodes consist of a) terminal tracheids of leaf nerves, b) the epithem, which consists of thin-walled and few chloroplast parenchyma cells located at the leaf nerve endings, c) a sheath or envelope that is continuous with the epidermis (the sheath cells may be suberized and may even have Caspary bands), d) and a watery opening or pore (watery pores are small nonfunctional stomata who have lost the ability to regulate opening and closing).
+Although this is the general organization, there may be variations, such as the lack of the sheath or the epithem, or it may even have an opening taht is not a stoma.

-Osmophores are secretory structures that produce the fragrance of flowers through secretion of volatile substances.
-Plants growing in saline habitats (halophytes) have salt glands to secrete ions, which is the best known mechanism for regulating the salt content of plant shoots.
+Osmophores are secretory structures that produce the fragrance of flowers through the secretion of volatile substances.

 Glandular trichomes are external secretory structures, which are present in about 30% of plant species.
 For instance, the smell of plants is mostly because of the volatile substances released by these structures.
 Glandular trichomes are commonly multicellular, with glandular cells at the distal end attached to the epidermis by non-glandular cells known as basal cells and by other forming a stalk or peduncle.
 However, some thrichomes are unicellular.
 Glandular cells have a primary cell wall, sometimes covered by a cuticle at the joining area with the stalk cells, and contain a cytoplasm with abundant organelles such as mitochondria, endoplasmic reticulum and Golgi cistern stacks.
 However, there are differences between glandular cells of different species.
 For example, glandular cells releasing terpenes contain very scarce Golgi apparatus or it is not visible at all.